 10 Genius Uses for Aluminum Foil

-Is your silverware looking tarnished?
-Skip the smelly silver polish and use aluminum foil instead.
-(Read this first to know if it’s appropriate for your jewelry.)
+Is your silver looking tarnished?
+Skip the smelly polish and use aluminum foil instead.

 - Line your sink or a baking pan with aluminum foil and fill with 2 inches of very hot water.

 - Add 2 tablespoons each of salt and baking soda.
 Carefully drop your silver items into the liquid, making sure they touch each other and the aluminum foil.

 - Through a process known as ion exchange, the tarnish will disappear in a matter of minutes.
 When your silver looks clean, rinse it with cold water and buff it dry with a soft cloth.